Find a U Pick Christmas Tree Farm for the Holiday Excursion

 If you can’t get to a national forest, never fear.
 According to the National Christmas Tree Association (NCTA), more than a quarter of the estimated 30 million trees harvested last year were cut at U-pick Christmas tree farms.

 From Thanksgiving to Christmas Eve, you can plan a road trip to one of the nearly 5,000 choose-and-cut real Christmas tree farms in the United States.
-(Some families find the the many farms in Canada closer.)
+(Depending on your location, you may find the the many farms in Canada closer.)
 The NCTA has a helpful website which refers you to real Christmas tree farms either by location (by your zip code) or by the type of tree required.
-At some of them, you’ll need to make advance reservations.
+At some of them, you’ll need to make advance reservations before visiting.

 If you’re planning a minication to a Christmas tree farm near you, keep in mind that supply is expected to be tight again this year.
 The NCTA advises customers to be flexible and consider different types of trees.
 They want every family to be delighted with their purchase.

-In the Northeast, try the 400-acre Jones Family Farms which just celebrated their 75th year of U-pick harvesting.
+In the Northeast, a typical adventure begins at the 400-acre Jones Family Farms which celebrates more than 75 years of U-pick harvesting.
 The Homestead Farm, Valley Farm and Pumpkin Seed Hill Farm have joined the main one at 606 Walnut Tree Hill Road, Shelton, Connecticut 06484.
 The Jones Family runs a typical winter operation on their spread.
-According to Doug R., a Family Travel Forum member dad, most cut Christmas trees bought from stores in December have actually been harvested and frozen several months before.
+According to Doug R., a Family Travel Forum dad, most cut Christmas trees bought from stores in December have actually been harvested and frozen several months before.

 That’s why, each year around Thanksgiving, he takes his family directly to Jones Farm.
 Spend the entire day among Balsam Fir, Colorado Blue Spruce, White Fir, Douglas Fir, and Angel White Pines so you can bring home a more recently cut, real Christmas tree which is sold by the foot.